Glossary Terms

 Acupuncture is a traditional treatment method in Chinese medicine.
 In this method, needles are inserted into certain points on the body and removed after a specific time.
 It is intended, for example, to relieve pain or treat other signs of illness.

-An amniotomy is the medical term for an obstetric procedure in which the amniotic sac is opened.
+Also know as an artificial rupture of membranes in English, an amniotomy is the medical term for an obstetric procedure in which the amniotic sac is opened.
 In this procedure, the healthcare professional inserts a small instrument through the open cervix to break the amniotic sac.
-This procedure is performed especially in cases of particularly long pregnancies and births or if the unborn child is in critical condition.
+This procedure may be performed in cases of particularly long pregnancies and births or if the baby is in critical condition.

-Anemia is the medical term to describe a lack of enough healthy red blood cells.
-Anemia can cause pallor, poor concentration and dizziness in those affected and can make them more susceptible to infections.
+Anaemia is the medical term to describe a lack of healthy red blood cells.
+Anaemia can cause paleness, poor concentration and dizziness in those affected and can make them more susceptible to infection.
 It is caused by a deficiency of iron, folic acid, vitamin B12 or by internal or external bleeding.
-Anemia is treated by administering iron, hormones or blood transfusions.
+Anaemia is treated by administering iron, hormones or blood transfusions.

-In medicine, the term "anamnesis interview" is used to describe a conversation with a patient.
+In medicine, the term ‘anamnesis interview’ is used to describe a conversation with a patient.
 Midwives, doctors or other medical personnel ask questions about a person’s history of illness or their lifestyle.
-During anamnesis in the context of midwifery care or prenatal check-ups, women are asked, for example, about previous pregnancies or whether they smoke, drink alcohol or take drugs.
+In the context of midwifery care or prenatal check-ups, people are asked during anamnesis, for example, about previous pregnancies or whether they smoke, drink alcohol or take drugs.

-Anti-D prophylaxis is a vaccination given to some expectant mothers.
+Anti-D prophylaxis is a vaccination given to some pregnant people.
 It is administered when the unborn child has inherited a blood group from the father that is incompatible with the mother's blood group.
 This vaccination takes place once between the 28th and 30th week of pregnancy and once after birth.
 This vaccination can prevent serious complications.

 Antihistamines are a number of drugs that have an anti-allergic effect.
 These drugs weaken the effect of the body's own messenger substance histamine.
 This messenger substance causes the allergic reaction, in which the body triggers a strong defensive reaction to certain substances such as pollen, house dust or animal hair.